guanjianyu/USemLog/README.md

 Semantic logging plugin for Unreal Engine.
 Logs symbolic and sub-symbolic data to a KnowRob compatible format.

+# v0.2

+Version used for ICRA18 with UTags as object descriptions and basic editor integration

 # Usage:

 #### Include the plugin to your project